Jomy10/JSDoc/README.md

 	- makes all text inside the text tag underline
 - type
 	- The type of the text (style of the text) (1 = title, 2 = subheadline, ...)
-- enableMd (since 2.0)
+- disableMd (since 2.0)
-	- Enables MarkDown support for the text inside of the tag
+	- Disables MarkDown support for the text inside of the tag

 ###### img
 Displays an image from the  *res* folder.